utkarsh30singh/Campgrounds/README.md

-# YelpCamp
+# Campground
-A Node.js web application project from the Udemy course - The Web Developer Bootcamp by Colt Steele.
+A Node.js web application project
 It is a web application designed to add, rate and review different campgrounds, different users(read campers) can put in their comments and concerns, so that it is a well informed and well prepared camping trip for other users.

 ## Live Demo
-For Live Demo go to https://yelp-camp-010.herokuapp.com/
+For Live Demo go to https://pure-brushlands-95802.herokuapp.com/

 ## Features
 * Authentication: